 In my practice as a therapist, I use the research on what works to help my clients get the outcomes they want: better relationships, managed anxiety, less depression, and more control over life.

 I pursued a few paths in life before my career in mental health.
 I studied Modern Literature at the University of California, Santa Cruz.
 I worked for years as a math, science and SAT tutor.
 I trained and competed extensively in Brazilian Jiu Jitsu.
 My approach as a therapist draws on my previous experience coaching and educating adolescents and adults in athletic and academic environments.

 I received my MS in Counseling from California State University, Long Beach.
-Since then I’ve worked in group practice and outpatient treatment to help individuals and couples build healthy relationships, recover from substance abuse issues, and manage difficult emotional experiences.
+Since then I’ve worked as a therapist in group practice and outpatient treatment to help individuals and couples build healthy relationships, recover from substance abuse issues, and manage difficult emotional experiences.
 I have extensive experience working with anxiety, substance use issues, relationship issues, couples, and gay and lesbian clients.

 Model for Illness and for Health

 I employ a number of evidence based therapeutic techniques including Cognitive Behavioral Therapy, Emotionally Focused Couples Therapy, Mindfulness, Motivational Interviewing and Smart Recovery.
 Therapy works best when we consider how thoughts, beliefs, experiences, behaviors, body, friends, and family play into health.
 Symptoms don’t occur in isolation, they occur in the complex system of the mind and body of an individual who exists in a network of relationships.